Climate Change

 Expanding the market penetration rate of ZEH- specification housing

 In order to reduce the consumption of energy derived from fossil resources by customers living in Sekisui Heim homes sold by the company, we are committed to and are considering various measures aimed at expanding the penetration rate of ZEH-specification housing.
-In fiscal 2022, the ratio of new detached net-zero energy houses (ZEH) (actual results compiled in accordance with ZEH builders’ reporting methods) was 94%.
-Of this percentage, the ratio of ZEH houses with the highest energy reduction rate among the three nationally defined categories came to 88%.
-The number of storage cell-equipped homes (energy self-sufficient houses) proposed in conjunction with ZEH houses has also increased on a cumulative basis, and the storage cell installation rate for new detached homes has grown to 83%*.
+In fiscal 2021, the ratio of new detached net-zero energy houses (ZEH) (actual results compiled in accordance with ZEH builders’ reporting methods) was 82%, and 89% after including the Nearly ZEH and ZEH oriented categories.
+The number of storage cell-equipped homes (energy self-sufficient houses) proposed in conjunction with ZEH houses has also increased on a cumulative basis, and the storage cell installation rate for new detached homes has grown to 72%*.

 Activities in related initiatives